Prescription Medication:

 • The healthcare provider must sign to authorize the medication.

-2. The parent should bring the medication in a Ziplock bag with the student’s name marked clearly on the bag.
+2. The parents should bring the medication in a Ziplock bag with the student’s name marked clearly on the bag.
 All medications must be in their original container and the school clinic cannot give expired medication.

 • Prescriptions should be labeled with the student’s name, name of the medication, the dosage, the route, the time to be given, and the healthcare provider’s name.